 This graduate-level course aims to nurture basic modeling literacy by focusing on the "bottom-up" and "top-down" energy models commonly used for economic, environmental and technology assessments.
 Students will gain practical experience searching for relevant modeling data, constructing scenarios and running the NEMS energy model.
 Students will gain a working knowledge of NEMS and CGE model mechanics and experience asking the types of questions needed to evaluate the quality of modeling results.
 (ENVIRON 715L)

-Instructors: Etan Gumerman, senior policy analyst at the Nicholas Institute for Environmental Policy Solutions, and Martin Ross, senior research economist at the Nicholas Institute and Tim Johnson of the Nicholas School of the Environment
+Instructors: Etan Gumerman, senior policy analyst at the Nicholas Institute for Energy, Environment & Sustainability, and Martin Ross, senior research economist at the Nicholas Institute and Tim Johnson of the Nicholas School of the Environment

 Energy, Environment and the Law

 This graduate-level course examines the legal framework governing energy production and consumption in the United States, the major environmental issues associated with the nation’s energy sectors and policy approaches for balancing energy needs with environmental protection.
 It is cross-listed at Duke’s Law School and the Nicholas School of the Environment (LAW 243.01 and ENVIRON 298-115).

 Instructor: Jonas Monast, Director of the Nicholas Institute’s Climate and Energy Program.

 In this course, students will explore the current drivers and implications of sustainable systems through group projects and in-class exercises—focusing on socio-metobolic consumption, sustainability as a field of inquiry, systems thinking, industrial ecology and earth systems engineering.
 This class is part of the Nicholas School of the Environment’s new graduate-level Certificate in Sustainable Systems Analysis.